Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Introduction

 \section{Introduction}

 The single-depot Multiple Traveling Salesman Problem (MTSP) is a generalization of the well-known Traveling Salesman Problem (TSP).
-Given a depot, a set of targets, and multiple salesmen stationed at the depot, the objective is to find a tour for each salesman through a subset of targets such that each tour starts and ends at the depot and every target is visited exactly once.
+Given a depot, a set of targets, and multiple salesmen stationed at the depot, the objective is to find, for each salesman, a tour through a subset of targets such that each tour starts and ends at the depot and every target is visited exactly once.
 The goal is to minimize the total length of all tours.
-The MTSP has numerous applications in both civilian and military domains, including transportation and package delivery \cite{VRPDroneDelivery2016,sundar2022branch,murray2020multiple}, multi-robot task allocation \cite{bektas2006multiple}, disaster recovery, and surveillance \cite{DubinsTSP2008,RathinamDubinsTSP2007,sundar2015exact,venkatachalam2018two}, among others.
-It is also a special case of the broader class of Multi-Vehicle Routing Problems (MVRP) \cite{otto2018optimization}, which introduces additional constraints related to vehicle capacities and target constraints.
-When these capacity constraints are ignored, the MVRP reduces to the MTSP.
+The MTSP has numerous applications in both civilian and military domains, including transportation and package delivery (see \cite{VRPDroneDelivery2016,sundar2022branch,murray2020multiple}), multi-robot task allocation (see \cite{bektas2006multiple}), disaster recovery, and surveillance (see \cite{DubinsTSP2008,RathinamDubinsTSP2007,sundar2015exact,venkatachalam2018two}), among others.
+It is also a special case of the broader class of Vehicle Routing Problems (VRP) (see \cite{otto2018optimization}), which introduces additional constraints related to vehicle capacities and target constraints.
+When these capacity constraints are ignored, the VRP reduces to the MTSP.

-In its standard form, the MTSP has a ``min-sum'' or ``min-cost'' objective, which seeks to minimize the sum of all individual tour lengths.
-However, this formulation often leads to an imbalance in tour lengths among salesmen \cite{bertsimas2011price}.
-For applications such as package delivery, persistent surveillance, and electric vehicle fleet management \cite{francca1995m,scott2020market,hari2020optimal}, a more equitable distribution of tour lengths is desirable.
+In its standard form, the MTSP has a ``min-sum'' or ``min-cost'' objective that seeks to minimize the sum of the individual tour lengths.
+However, this formulation often leads to an imbalance in tour lengths among salesmen (\cite{bertsimas2011price}).
+For applications such as package delivery, persistent surveillance, and electric vehicle fleet management (\cite{francca1995m,scott2020market,hari2020optimal}), a more equitable distribution of tour lengths is desirable.
 Intuitively, enforcing fairness in tour lengths comes at the cost of efficiency, creating an inherent trade-off between minimizing the sum of tour lengths and ensuring equitable distribution.
 Various approaches have been proposed to achieve fairness in the MTSP by introducing equity-based objective functions.